dhrobinsystems/dhrobinsystems/README.md

 # Philosophy

 > Great marketing systems are not collections of tools.
-> They are connected operational engines where data, automation, and people move together.
+They are connected operational engines in which data, automation, and people move together.

 ---